lsandig/Kirstine.jl/docs/src/math.md

     However, `Kirstine.jl` currently only supports using the likelihood-based Fisher information matrix.

-[^B85]: James O. Berger.
+[^B85]: James O. Berger (1985).
 Statistical decision theory and Bayesian analysis.
-Springer, 1985.
+Springer.
 ## Design Measures

 A probability measure ``\DesignMeasure`` on